What is Alpha-gal Syndrome?

 - AGS is associated with tick bites (3).

-- It is one of only two life-threatening carbohydrate allergies (4).
+- It is one of only two carbohydrate allergies that cause life-threatening reactions (4).

 - Its presentation is atypical and includes delayed-onset reactions that can occur 2-10 hours or more after exposure, often in the middle of the night (1,5,6).